-Summary of Category E procedures and exceptions to the AWA standards and regulations approved by the Oregon National Primate Research Center and West Campus IACUC from October 1, 2020 through September 30, 2021.
+Summary of Category E procedures and exceptions to the AWA standards and regulations approved by the Oregon National Primate Research Center and West Campus IACUC from October 1, 2021 through September 30, 2022.

-One exemption was approved by the USDA in accordance with 9 C.F.R.
-2.31(d)(1)(x)(C) to allow four major operative procedures on macaques during their lifetime under protocols involving time mated breeding for research purposes.
-Twelve animals were subject to this exemption.
+One exemption was approved by the USDA in accordance with 9 C.F.R. $\S 2.31(d)(1)(x)(C)$ to allow four major operative procedures on macaques during their lifetime under protocols involving time mated breeding for research purposes.
+Seventeen animals were subject to this exemption.

-One exemption was approved by the USDA in accordance with \$2.31(d)(I)(x)(C) to allow up to three craniotomies on rhesus macaques.
+One exemption was approved by the USDA in accordance with $\S2.31(d)(I)(x)(C)$ to allow up to three craniotomies on rhesus macaques.
 Zero animals were subject to this exemption.
+This exemption expired January 23, 2022 and will not be renewed.
+One remaining animal will undergo no additional survival surgeries.

-One protocol was approved allowing rhesus macaques to be fed a nutritionally complete semipurified diet with alterations to three specific fatty acid compositions.
+One protocol was approved allowing rhesus macaques to be fed a nutritionally complete, semipurified diet with alterations to three specific fatty acid compositions.
 The IACUC accepted the scientific justification that lack of dietary carotenoids and omega-3 fatty acids would allow testing of multiple aspects of retinal and brain health and aging.
 Four rhesus macaques were subject to this exception.

 One exception was approved by the IACUC to reduce the frequency of chemical disinfection of rhesus macaque exercise pens.
 The IACUC accepted the justification that this would allow the Behavioral Services Unit additional time to acclimate rhesus macaques to their new surroundings with positive reinforcement techniques.
-The pens would still be washed free of debris daily and ATP samples would be collected to objectively assess the cleanliness of the pens during this period of reduced disinfection.
+The pens would still be washed free of debris daily during this period of reduced disinfection.
 This exception was determined by the IACUC to be in the best interest of animal welfare.
-Seven animals were subject to this exception.
+Fourteen animals were subject to this exception.

 One exception was approved by the IACUC to extend the age at which a rhesus macaque must be removed from its dam to accommodate floor space requirements as described in the AWAR.
 When housed with one or more adults, animals over 180 days, but under 1.75 kg could remain in cages appropriate for animals under 180 days of age for a maximum of six weeks.
 The IACUC accepted the justification that this would reduce the number of animals required to be relocated and the number of relocations per animal.
 This exception was determined by the IACUC to reduce stress and be in the best interest of animal welfare.
-Twenty-five animals were subject to this exception.
+Twenty-six animals were subject to this exception.

 One exception was approved by the IACUC to provide 14.4 sq. ft. floor space for socially housed mothers and infants.
 Though the square footage is less than the 14.6 sq. ft. the standards require, this would provide animals a more complex housing space by incorporating a tunnel into the configuration.
 The IACUC accepted the justification that this allowance would provide for the space needs of the infants without forcing relocation of neighboring animals, thereby better serving the wellbeing of the colony as a whole.
-Ten animals were subject to this exception.
+Sixteen animals were subject to this exception.

 One exception was approved by the IACUC to allow more infant and juvenile macaques to be housed in a space than would typically be permitted for the total housing floor space according to USDA regulations.
-The IACUC accepted the justification that, by innovation of reconfiguring cages, this meets the requirement outlined in 9 CFR AWR 3.80 c) "Innovative primary enclosures not precisely meeting the floor area and height requirements...that do provide NHP with a sufficient volume of space and the opportunity to express species-typical behavior, may be used at research facilities when approved by the Committee...".
+The IACUC accepted the justification that, by innovation of reconfiguring cages, this meets the requirement outlined in 9 CFR AWR 3.80 c) "Innovative primary enclosures not precisely meeting the floor area and height requirements...but that do provide NHPs with a sufficient volume of space and the opportunity to express species-typical behavior, may be used at research facilities when approved by the Committee...".
 Zero animals were subject to this exception.